-About KE Seetha RamKE Seetha Ram is a senior capacity building and training specialist at the Asian Development Bank Institute.
+About KE Seetha RamKE Seetha Ram is a senior consulting specialist for capacity building and training projects at ADBI.

 Subscribe / Connect to Asia Pathways

 - Capacity development

 - Urban development

 - COP28 and beyond: Linking agri-food systems, SDGs, and climate action

 - COP, from pledges to progress: Navigating the climate change landscape for 27 years